Kushaltho/osticket-prereqs/README.md

 </p>
 <p>

-    Open File Exopler go to downloads and "extract all" the osticket Folder.
+    Open File Explorer, go to downloads and "extract all" the osticket Folder.

     Open the extracted osTicket folder .